ArturTanona/transformers-for-lawyers/blog/hackathon.md

 <h1>How to find a proper use case? - legal tech search experience.
-Grasp of ideas for Jina X Hackathon participants.</h1>
+Some ideas for Jina X Hackathon participants.</h1>

 This short post is not for those who would like to create a sophisticated technical architecture,